 An Iowa native, Jay has recently moved to Kansas City with his family.
 When he’s not coding, you can find Jay golfing, tinkering with his 3D printer, or maintaining his title of ping pong champion.

-The 6 Things You Need to Know About Jay Becker
+What You Need to Know About Jay Becker

 Where did you grow up?